M-SRIKAR-VARDHAN/ASSIGNMENT_6_CSE_2212022/README.md

-# ASSIGNMENT-6-CSE-2212020 BY SUBHAM MAJUMDER
+# ASSIGNMENT-6-CSE-2212022 BY SRIKAR VARDHAN
 This repository contains the codes/solution of assignment 6.

 *1)Write a program to generate prime numbers using the Sieve of Eratosthenes method*